Loading...

 How to consume boiled egg, english dal, white rice without glucose spikes

-Drink plenty of water throughout your meal and the day to help regulate blood sugar levels.
+Drink plenty of water before and after meals to support digestion and help maintain stable blood sugar levels.

 Find Glucose response for your favourite foods